Steven-Grevera/ENC4265/manual.md

 The enemy's performance is based on intermediate level and play at that level as a result.
 However, the trauma will spawn on any map regardless of it’s gimmick, after a 9th magamata is obtained and it will multiply if put in a barrier just like in Advanced mode.

  ![image](https://github.com/user-attachments/assets/bcaf55e7-a916-4d74-bc56-f958686955ca)
+*Figure 215: Image of where to access the Magatama Challenge game mode.
+Image Taken By: Steven Grevera*

 # Marathon Mode
 ![image](https://github.com/user-attachments/assets/414a647d-4fa9-4102-8d70-1da552da2aa3)
+*Figure 216: Image of where to access the Marathon gamemode.
+Image Taken By: Steven Grevera*

 To unlock Marathon Mode, you must fully complete the story of the game once and in doing so, will unlock this mode.